 - Tampering with multifactor authentication technologies, thus fostering disruption of customer experience.

 Cybercriminals can obtain a large repository of credit card data by attacking retailers’ systems because these businesses use POS to process thousands of transactions daily.
-Thus, POS terminals are often exploited by cybercriminals and need to be protected with adequate cybersecurity solutions.
+Thus, POS terminals are often exploited by cybercriminals and need to be protected with adequate cybersecurity software.
 The drawbacks in the security of POS systems are as follows:

 - Accessibility–Cybercriminals can gain direct access to POS systems, either physically or through the corporate network.